learn-co-students/ruby-project-alt-guidelines-atlanta-web-021720/README.md

 Log-Out -   allows a user to log out of the application and terminates the program.
  ##### Conclusion #####
 I hope you enjoyed using OneMoreRep and if you have any ideas on how to improve the application please submit a pull request.
+Also, if you would like to see a video demonstration here is a link to a YouTube video I created: https://www.youtube.com/watch?v=Wukv_H6P6Pk